hang-up/buuk/docs/usage-manifest.json.md

 ### Options
 >> **advanced_slugs**
-- `true` (default setting): will generate a slug based on the following pattern: `direct-parent-category-title-of-the-article` (eg. usage-manifest.json).
+- `true` (default): will generate a slug based on the following pattern: `direct-parent-category-title-of-the-article` (eg. usage-manifest.json).
 - `false`: will only take the title of the article as slugs (eg. manifest.json)

 >> **introduction**